Student diversity at Deakin

-Create supportive and inclusive learning environments
+Ways of creating supportive and inclusive learning environments

-It is therefore incumbent upon you to plan for diversity and proactively create supportive and inclusive teaching and learning spaces.
 Devlin et al. (2012 CC BY-NC 3.0) offer the following key practical suggestions.
 While these were written as a guide to teaching low socioeconomic status (LSES) students, they are integral to teaching inclusively, irrespective of student backgrounds.

 Know and respect your students

 Understand students are time poor; communicate with them, embrace and integrate their diversity and enable contributions of their knowledge to everyone’s learning.

 While upholding academic standards, offer students flexibility, choice in assessment and variety in teaching and learning strategies.
 For more information and teaching tips see the sections below: Accommodate learner variability and Use multiple modes of content delivery.
 See also topics Online/blended learning, Teaching large groups, and Make assessment inclusive for tips and examples.